-15.1 Regular employees, except otherwise provided herein, will be entitled to the following holidays off with pay when they fall on a work day in the basic workweek, as specified by Federal or State law or executive order:
+15.1 Regular employees will be entitled to the following holidays off with pay as specified by federal or state law or executive order:

-New Year's Day Martin Luther King, Jr. Day Presidents Day Memorial Day Independence Day
+New Year's Day

+Martin Luther King, Jr. Day

+Presidents Day

+Memorial Day

+Independence Day

+Labor Day

+Columbus Day

+Veteran's Day

+Thanksgiving Day

-Labor Day Columbus Day Veteran's Day Thanksgiving Day Day after Thanksgiving Christmas Day
+Day after Thanksgiving

+Christmas Day

-- 15.2 When any of the above holidays falls on a Sunday, the Monday following will be observed as the holiday. - (a) The actual holiday will be observed for Roving Operator, Emergency Relief Operator and Shift Operator. - 15.3 When any of the above holidays falls on a non-work day, a work day in conjunction with the holiday will be observed as the holiday, as determined by the General Manager. - 15.4 If an employee is absent from work on either the work day prior to the holiday or the work day following the holiday, without permission or a bona fide reason, he will not receive pay for the holiday. - 15.5 Notwithstanding the foregoing, employees may be scheduled to work on holidays, in which event any such employee will, in addition to their holiday pay, be compensated therefore at the overtime rate of pay for all time worked on such days. - 15.6 (a) When a holiday is shifted by Management from the normal day of observance, all employees on the Project will observe the selected day as the holiday. - (b) When a holiday falls on an employees non-work day, that employee will have the option of accepting eight (8) hours additional pay for that pay period or the employee may opt to take eight (8) hours ETO at a later date, provided the employee selects the option prior to the end of the then current pay period. - (c) Any overtime worked on a holiday may be taken later as ETO at the option of the employee, provided the employee selects the option prior to the end of the then current pay period.
+- 15.2 When any of the above holidays falls on a Sunday, the Monday following will be observed as the holiday. - a) The actual holiday will be observed for Roving Operator, Emergency Relief Operator and Shift Operator. - 15.3 When any of the above holidays falls on a non-work day, a work day in conjunction with the holiday will be observed as the holiday, as determined by the General Manager. - 15.4 If an employee is absent from work on either the work day prior to the holiday or the work day following the holiday, without permission or a bona fide reason, he will not receive pay for the holiday. - 15.5 Notwithstanding the foregoing, employees may be scheduled to work on holidays, in which event any such employee will, in addition to their holiday pay, be compensated therefore at the overtime rate of pay for all time worked on such days. - 15.6 When a holiday is shifted by Management from the normal day of observance, all employees of the Project will observe the selected day as the holiday, except as otherwise identified in Section 15.2.a of this Agreement.. - a) When a holiday falls on an employee's non-work day, that employee will have the option of accepting eight (8) hours additional pay for that pay period or the employee may opt to take eight (8) hours ETO at a later date, provided the employee selects the option prior to the end of the then current pay period.

+b) Any overtime worked on a holiday may be taken later as ETO at the option of the employee, provided the employee selects the option prior to the end of the then current pay period.